UPMC Fast Facts: Commitment to the Community

 What You Probably Don’t Know About UPMC

-UPMC contributed $622 million, or more than 10 percent of its net patient revenue, to community services in Fiscal Year 2012, and provides more care to the poorest and most underserved areas than any other health care institution in the region.
+UPMC contributed $887 million, or more than 15 percent of its net patient revenue, to community services in Fiscal Year 2013, and provides more care to the most underserved areas than any other health care institution in the region.

-- In Fiscal Year 2012, UPMC provided more than $238 million in care for those without means to pay and to cover shortfalls in payments from Medicaid and similar government programs for the poor.
+- In Fiscal Year 2013, UPMC provided $268 million in care for those without means to pay and to cover shortfalls in payments from Medicaid and similar government programs for the poor.

-UPMC annually provides or contributes to more than 3,000 community health improvement programs.
-The cost of these services, along with charitable initiatives and donations that benefit the community, amounted to $96 million in Fiscal Year 2012.
+UPMC annually provides or contributes to more than 3,000 community health improvement programs and subsidized services.
+The cost of these services, along with charitable initiatives and donations that benefit the community, amounted to $238 million in Fiscal Year 2013.